-Stories and Nursery Rhymes for ages 10 to 23 months.
-Siblings Welcome.
+Stories and Songs for ages 10-23 months.
+Siblings Welcome!
+Playtime included.

 Come and play Mah Jongg!
 Bring your set.
 Mondays throughout the month, when the Library is open.

 Come play Bridge or the age old game of Mah Jong!
 Join us in the Meeting Room.
-Participants need to know how to play the game & game sets will be provided.
+Participants need to know how to play the game and game sets will be provided.

 All are welcome!